Three answers to: “Why hire a Jewish artist?”

 1. Tachlis/too long didn’t read:

 In short, to re-energize and renew you.
 To remind you and your community who you are and to rewire you and the people you pray, learn and eat with for connection to the legacy on which your Jewish tradition is based.
-And to prepare to go boldly and live joyfully in a vibrant Jewish present and future.
+And to prepare you all to go boldly and live joyfully into a vibrant Jewish present and future.